ashwin-ned/product-matching/README.md

 This system enables matching an input image or text query against a product catalog by leveraging:

 1.  **CLIP (Contrastive Language-Image Pre-training)**: Generates 512-dimensional joint embeddings for images and text.
-2.  **Pinecone**: A high-performance vector database used for efficient k-nearest-neighbors (k-NN) search on embeddings.
+2.  **Pinecone**: A high-performance vector database used for efficient nearest-neighbors search using embeddings.
 3.  **MongoDB**: Stores and retrieves structured product metadata.

 ### 🔄 Architecture Flow